scottclowe/cpu-gpu-utilisation-logging/README.md

 --loop <INTERVAL>
 -l <INTERVAL>       Loop every INTERVAL seconds.
 Default is 1 second.
+                    A minimum of 0.5 is recommended, to get reliable CPU data.

 --niter <MAXITER>
 -n <MAXITER>        Repeat at most MAXITER times.
 Default is -1,